-C6.
+- C6.
 Project Development Information: Please describe all ground disturbing activities.
 Include current site conditions and depth of ground disturbance.

-• This section is needed for Historic Preservation Office information.
+Please include whether previous development or ground disturbance has occurred on this site and whether the project will require any tree - This section is needed for Historic Preservation Office information.